cbrnr/bci-event-2021/README.md

 ## Setting up Python
 ### Installing Python
+Installing Python is simple:

-- Windows and macOS: use official installers from https://www.python.org/
+- On Windows and macOS, use the official installers from https://www.python.org/ (make sure to add Python to the path).
-- Linux: use package manager
+- On Linux, use your package manager (you probably have Python already installed).

 ### Managing packages
 This gives us a bare-bones Python environment with hardly any packages installed.
 We can use the [`pip` command line tool](https://pip.pypa.io/en/stable/) to manage Python packages.
 Let's find out which packages are currently installed.
 Open a terminal and enter the following command: